Sterling set for second week of decline against dollar | Business

 As of Aug 12, the pound is the third best-performing G10 currency, trailing the Canadian dollar and the U.S. dollar.
 Recent moves have been attributed largely to shifts in risk sentiment and moves in the dollar, although sterling has outperformed as COVID-19 cases have fallen and high vaccination rates allowed the British government to lift most restrictions.

 Thursday's GDP figures, which came in line with expectations added to signs Britain's economy is on a path to recovery.
 But with the data not materially disappointing to the downside or surprising to the upside, investors sold the news.
 On Friday, sterling dipped to its lowest levels since July 27, down 0.15% against the dollar at 0838 GMT to $1.3790.
-That put it on track for a 0.5% decline on the week.
+By afternoon trade in London, it was 0.34% higher at $1.3857.
+That put it on track for a 0.1% decline on the week.

-Against the euro, it traded 0.2% lower at a week's low of 85.12 pence.
-"This morning's decline ... appears to be a continuation of the modest dollar bull trend that appears to have embedded itself as a result of the market pricing a sooner than expected taper from the Fed," Michael Brown, senior market analyst at Caxton FX, said.
+The recovery in the pound came as the dollar dipped following disappointing figures from the University of Michigan's survey of consumer sentiment, said David Madden, markets analyst at Equiti Capital in London.
+"The lows of today's session were the lowest level in about 10 days.
+It's probably quite lucky for the pound that the U.S. had disappointing numbers."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)